Kabbalah and Manchester United

 In 1968 Manchester United became the first English club to win the European Cup.

-Manchester United is run, like the majority of businesses, by a Board of Directors mostly comprising members of the Glazer family who have effectively owned it since 2005.
+businesses, by a Board of Directors mostly comprising members of the Glazer family who have effectively owned it since 2005.
 In the case of Manchester United there are actually two people acting as co-chairmen, Joel and Avram Glazer, which can have the effect of complicating decision making.

 Within that grouping of the Board there will be voices for expansion corresponding to Hesed and voices for restraint corresponding to Gevurah.
 It is the function of the chairman to steer a detached path between these dissonant voices and this detachment corresponds to the position of Tiferet on the Tree of Life – the buck stops here.